Minus Strasburg, Nats top Yanks 9-2 on Robles’ 3 hits, 4 RBI

-WASHINGTON (AP)Victor Robles jump-started Washington’s dormant offense by delivering three hits and four RBIs, including a homer he celebrated by pantomiming pandemic-appropriate ”air high-fives” with teammates, helping the Nationals beat the New York Yankees 9-2 on Saturday night without scratched starter Stephen Strasburgand despite five errors.
+WASHINGTON (AP)Wearing a red muscle shirt with a drawing of a gold trumpet – this year’s answer to the ”Baby Shark” phenomenon of 2019 – Washington Nationals center fielder Victor Robles sat down for his postgame video conference and announced, ”Hi, guys!”

+Robles credited utility player Emilio Bonifacio with coming up with the trumpet theme – players motioned with their fingers as if playing a horn after hits – and making shirts with the instrument.
+Robles likened it to the whole ”Baby Shark” vibe last year along the way to a championship when since-departed outfielder Gerardo Parra’s child tune became a walk-up song and then an anthem of sorts for the Nationals.

-Asdrubal Cabrera and Michael A. Taylor also homered for Washington, which lost 2019 World Series MVP Strasburg to a nerve issue in his pitching hand two days after putting slugger Juan Soto on the COVID-19 injured list because he tested positive for the illness.
+Asdrubal Cabrera and Michael A. Taylor also homered for Washington, which lost 2019 World Series MVP Strasburg to a nerve issue in his pitching hand two days after Soto tested positive for the illness caused by the coronavirus.

-Filling in for Strasburg, Erick Fedde allowed a pair of runs in four innings, including Giancarlo Stanton’s second homerin two games.

-Stanton, who knelt alongside teammate Aaron Hicks during the national anthem, sent a solo shot to left measured at 483 feet with an exit velocity of 121.3 mph.
-It was the 2017 NL MVP’s 36th homer against Washington, the most of any active player.

 With Max Scherzer and other Nationals starting pitchers – although not Strasburg – sitting somewhat spread out about 10 rows behind home plate, Fedde was followed by four relievers, who gave up three hits across five scoreless innings.